-Strategies for Improving Battery Life
+Strategies For Improving Battery Life

-Today you can install Linux on almost any computer hardware -- macOS or Windows PC -- but you will want to be sure that components such as WiFi and graphics cards are supported by Linux.
+Today you can install Ubuntu MATE on almost any computer hardware -- macOS, Windows PC, or Chromebook -- but you will want to be sure that components such as WiFi and graphics cards are supported by Linux.
 With a computer like one from designed-for-Linux lines such as System76, Entroware, OpenSourcePC, or Dell XPS Developer Edition, you can be sure you'll have the "just works" experience with whatever version of Linux you choose to install.
 But whether you choose a computer with Linux pre-installed, or you install it on hardware you already own, out-of-the-box laptop battery life can sometimes be disappointing.
 Here are some things you can do to improve your laptop's longevity when you don't have a connection to AC power.